 Step 2: Wear gloves and apply the stripper LIBERALLY with a good quality wide 4″ brush.
 Our first pass with the paint stripper didn’t yield great results because we brushed the stripper on too thin.
 Don’t be afraid to lather it on!

-Step 3: Let the stripper sit at least 6 hours.
+Step 3: Let the stripper sit at least 6 hours (may vary depending on the brand you purchase).
 We even let one section sit overnight.

-Step 4: Protect your eyes with goggles and pressure wash the stripper off.
+Step 4: Protect your eyes with goggles and remove the clear coat stripper with a terry cloth or pressure washer.
 Depending on the severity of the oxidation you may need to repeat the process twice.
 We had to.

 We are not professionals by any means but this process worked for us.
 Good luck!